-Zach began his career with Penn Foster in July of 2015 in Student Care.
+Zach began his career with Penn Foster in July of 2015 in Student Services.
 He became a teaching assistant in May of 2016, and his love for learning has lead him to pursue a master's degree in education and teaching certification.

 Through his passion for the ancient languages, Latin and Greek, Zach appreciates how they have inspired the modern world in various disciplines such as law, medicine, and most importantly education.